 A list of known breeding sites has been compiled and used for monitoring and implementing treatment activities.
 There are more than 350 identified treatment sites and the City continues to add to this list.
 Larvicide, an insecticide specifically targeted against the larval life stage of an insect, is commonly used against mosquitoes.
 The City treats breeding sites, both by ground and air, when larvae reach certain levels.

-The treatment of flood plains is regulated by the Department of Fisheries and Oceans.
-If the river level falls quickly, treatment occurs before the mosquitoes have time to develop into adult mosquitoes.
-If the river level falls slowly and disconnects slowly from other pools and channels, the mosquitoes will have time to fully develop into adults.
-Treatment is more effective after the pools and channels have disconnected from the main river channel.
+Flood plain treatment is regulated by the Department of Fisheries and Oceans.
+If the river level falls quickly, treatment occurs before mosquito larvae have time to develop into adults.
+If the river level falls slowly and disconnects slowly from other pools and channels, mosquitoes will have time to fully develop into adults.
+Treatment is more effective after pools and channels have disconnected from the main river channel.

-Ants are an integral part of our ecosystem.
-They are responsible for cleaning the ground of all debris.
-Ants are exceptional housekeepers, turning litter and natural debris into valuable soil, rich in essential nutrients.
+Ants are an integral part of the ecosystem and are exceptional housekeepers, clearing the ground and turning litter and natural debris into valuable soil that is rich in essential nutrients.

-The City of Prince George has discovered treating an active ant hill with pesticides and/or natural controls forces the ants out of the active nest, and in turn, these ants rebuild up to 5 new nests in the same area.
-As a result, the City of Prince George no longer treats ant hills in greenbelts or public parks.
+The City of Prince George has discovered treating an active anthill with pesticides and/or natural controls forces the ants out of the active nest and, in turn, these ants rebuild up to five new nests in the same area.
+Because of this, the City of Prince George no longer treats ant hills in greenbelts or public parks.

 The City of Prince George is visited by tent caterpillars every year.
 Some years are worse than others, but while these caterpillars are unpleasant, they are a short-term nuisance in most locations.